strues/boldr/README.md

 > Email - admin@boldr.io<br>
 > Password - password

-Settings for the build process as well as misc configurations are located within the config directory in the `index.js` file.
+Settings for the build process as well as misc configurations located within the config directory in the `index.js` file.

 ### Production